Aliases for CD36 Gene

 GeneCards Summary for CD36 Gene

 CD36 (CD36 Molecule) is a Protein Coding gene.
-Diseases associated with CD36 include platelet glycoprotein iv deficiency and malaria.
-Among its related pathways are Platelet activation, signaling and aggregation and Metabolism.
+Diseases associated with CD36 include Platelet Glycoprotein Iv Deficiency and Malaria.
+Among its related pathways are MyD88 cascade initiated on plasma membrane and Diseases associated with the TLR signaling cascade.
 GO annotations related to this gene include lipid binding and low-density lipoprotein particle binding.
 An important paralog of this gene is SCARB1.

 UniProtKB/Swiss-Prot for CD36 Gene